Are language apps effective? Or maybe not?

 People are now seeking a more of a communicative approach, the ability to be able to ask questions and hold conversations in their targeted language.

-Each learning language app works a little differently but mostly teaches through an interactive method, with a large focus on reinforcement and repetition.
+Each learning language app works a little differently but mostly teaches through an interactive method, with a significant focus on reinforcement and repetition.

 They also offer a subscription service for businesses, to provide companies with an efficient and effective way to get their employees on board with the language learning process.

-Language learning apps can serve as a supplement when learning a language, but shouldn’t be viewed as a substitute.
+Language learning apps can serve as a supplement when learning a language, but we shouldn’t view it as a substitute.

 To become more fluent in a language, it’s best to: